mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-1.1-Release-Notes.md

 * Service init script is missing after upgrade from 1.0 in RPM-based system.
 Can be fixed by reinstalling the package ('yum reinstall maxscale' or 'rpm -i --force /maxscale-1.1.rpm')

+* Binlog Router Plugin is compatible with MySQL 5.6 and MariaDB 5.5 Binlog Router Plugin compatibility with MariaDB 10 is aplha

 ## Packaging

 Both RPM and Debian packages are available for MaxScale in addition to the tar based releases previously distributed we now provide